St. Bernard Temperament: A benign giant dog for the whole family

-Many of these conditions can be treated if caught early, but it’s important to work with a reliable veterinarian familiar with this breed to ensure your dog receives proper care.
+Many of these conditions can be treated if caught early, but working with a reliable veterinarian familiar with this breed is important to ensure your dog receives proper care.

 Most diseases are inherited in a recessive manner.
-It means that the puppy must inherit the gene from both parents to become affected.
-If the mutation is only present in one parent, the puppy becomes a carrier.
-Hence, it is important to choose a reputable breeder who has done genetic testing on their litters.
+It means the puppy must inherit both parents' genes to become affected.
+The puppy becomes a carrier if the mutation is only present in one parent.
+Hence, choosing a reputable breeder who has done genetic testing on their litters is important.

 The more aware you are of these diseases, the higher the chances you can prolong your dog’s life if problems arise.
-Same as with your child, be aware of all required vaccinations, risks and even risks outside your home.
+Same as with your child, be aware of all required vaccinations and risks outside your home.
 This blog post, for example, outlines all toxic spring plants that can be harmful to your dog.